cardano-foundation/CIPs/cip-wallet-best-practices/README.md

 - inform of all assets being moved within a transaction
 - strong warnings when wallet cannot verify the inputs to a transaction
 - signing certificates with the wrong type of keys

-### Meta

-- open source
-- should attempt to conform to standards/ formally describe
-- password protected

 ### Staking

+- should allow delegation to all

 ### dApp Connector